Ubax/a11y-kata/4-pitfalls/4.07-forms/README.md

 <details>
 <summary>Problem 1</summary>

 There is no connection between form fields and labels.
 Thus screen reader cannot read the label for the form field and announces it as "edit text".
+[WCAG 3.3.2 - Labels or Instructions](https://www.w3.org/WAI/WCAG21/Understanding/labels-or-instructions.html)

 </details>
 <details>